12379Monty/reHealth/Scripts/lower_leg_circulation/reports/swim_report.md

 ## Bottom Line

-While chronic cocaine use—regardless of route—appears to create a systemic prothrombotic state with endothelial dysfunction that *could* theoretically contribute to chronic venous insufficiency, there is a striking lack of specific research on venous insufficiency in non-injection cocaine users.
+While chronic cocaine use—regardless of route—appears to create a systemic prothrombotic state with endothelial dysfunction that *could* theoretically contribute to chronic venous insufficiency, **there is a striking lack of specific research on venous insufficiency in non-injection cocaine users**.
 The vast majority of documented venous insufficiency cases are in people who inject drugs, where direct mechanical vein damage is the primary mechanism.
 More research is needed to determine if chronic snorting or smoking of cocaine independently increases risk for chronic venous insufficiency through systemic vascular effects alone.